Robertleoj/slam_dunk/README.md

 # Installation

-## Python

-The python binding wheels are available on [PyPi](https://pypi.org/project/slamd/), so you can simply
+Wheels are available on [PyPi](https://pypi.org/project/slamd/), so you can simply

 ```bash
 pip install slamd